-Interleukins (from Latin/Greek inter = between; leukos = white; kinein = to move) are a group of endogenous, short-chain regulatory proteins (cytokines) of the immune system (IL1-IL38).
-Interleukins are mediators for induction, course and control of T-cell-mediated cytotoxic immune reactions as well as B-cell activation (antibody production).
-They are mainly formed and secreted by stimulated leukocytes, monocytes and macrophages.
-So far, about 38 different interleukins have been clearly identified.
-Each cytokine of the interleukin group is nomenclatically assigned a number for its classification (IL-1 to IL-38 -level 2017).
+Interleukins (from Latin/Greek inter = between; leukos = white; kinein = to move) is the name given to a group of endogenous, short-chain regulatory proteins (cytokines) of the immune system (IL1-IL38).
+Interleukins are mediators for induction, progression and control of T-cell mediated cytotoxic immune responses as well as B-cell activation (antibody production).
+They are predominantly produced and secreted by stimulated leukocytes, monocytes and macrophages.
+To date, about 38 different interleukins have been clearly identified.
+Each cytokine of the interleukin group is nomenclatorically assigned a number for its classification (IL-1 to IL-38 -as of 2017).

 Interleukin-31 (IL-31) is an inflammatory cytokine that belongs to the IL-6 cytokine family.
-The IL-6 cytokine family includes the cytokines IL-6, IL-11, IL-27, leukemia inhibitory factor LIF,oncostatin MOSM, ciliary neurotrophic factor CNTF, cardiotrophin-1 CT-1, cardiotrophin-like cytokine CLC, and neuropoietin NP.
+The IL-6 cytokine family includes cytokines IL-6, IL-11, IL-27, "leukemia inhibitory factor" LIF, "oncostatin M" OSM, "ciliary neurotrophic factor" CNTF, "cardiotrophin-1" CT-1, "cardiotrophin-like cytokine" CLC, and "neuropoietin" NP.

-Cytokines of the IL-6 family bind to a receptor complex consisting of IL-31RA and the "oncostatin M receptor beta" also OSMRbeta, which is expressed mainly on immune and epithelial cells.
-This binding activates the JAK/STAT, PI3K/AKT, p38 mitogen-activated protein kinases, MAPK, extracellular signal-regulated kinase, ERK, and c-Jun N-terminal kinase, JNK signalling pathways.
+Cytokines of the IL-6 family bind to a receptor complex consisting of IL-31RA and the" Oncostatin M receptor beta" also known as OSMRbeta, which is mainly expressed on immune cells and epithelial cells.
+Via this binding, the JAK/STAT, the PI3K/AKT, the "p38 mitogen-activated protein kinases", MAPK, the "extracellular signal-regulated kinase", ERK, and the "c-Jun N-terminal kinase", JNK -signaling pathways are activated.

 General informationThis section has been translated automatically.

 Interleukin-31 is produced and secreted by activated CD4+ T lymphocytes, especially by activated TH2 helper cells, mast cells, macrophages and dendritic cells.
-Interleukin-31 triggers cellular immunity against pathogens and plays an important role in chronic inflammatory processes in the skin (for example in atopic dermatitis, prurigo nodularis), the lungs of the intestine and the nervous system.
-Tumor cells, T- and B-cell lymphomas, myeloproliferative diseases, also show IL-31 secretion (Ferretti E et al. 2017).
+Interleukin-31 triggers cellular immunity against pathogens and plays an important role in chronic inflammatory processes in the skin (e.g. atopic dermatitis, prurigo nodularis), lung, intestine and nervous system.
+Tumor cells, T- and B-cell lymphomas, myeloproliferative disorders, also show IL-31 secretion (Ferretti E et al. 2017).

-Interleukin 31 binds to a heterodimeric receptor consisting of the interleukin-31-receptor A and the oncostatin-M-receptorβ subunit OSMRβ Interleukin receptors are found on keratinocytes, on macrophages and eosinophilic granulocytes.
-Of particular interest is the finding that the IL-31 receptor is most strongly expressed in the sensory nerve cells of the spinal ganglia of the spinal cord.
-These show an increased co-expression of itching sensors and inflammatory mediators.
+Interleukin 31 binds to a heterodimeric receptor consisting of interleukin-31 receptor A and the oncostatin M receptor-β subunit OSMRβ.
+Interleukin receptors are found on keratinocytes, on macrophages and eosinophil granulocytes.
+Of particular interest is the finding that the IL-31 receptor is most highly expressed in the sensory neurons of the spinal ganglia of the spinal cord.
+These exhibit increased co-expression of itch sensors and inflammatory mediators.
 They are thus able to induce and maintain neurogenic inflammation.
 Important mediators in this context are TRPV-1 and NPPB.
-Interleukin 31 also induces phosphorylation and thus activation of the signal transducers of the JAK-STAT signaling pathway JAK1 and JAK2, which are also known as mediators of itching.
+Similarly, interleukin 31 induces phosphorylation and thus activation of the signal transducers of the JAK-STAT pathway JAK1 and JAK2, which are also known mediators of itch.

-This research shows that interleukin 31 can directly induce pruritogenic signals in peripheral nerves.
-Thus, Interleukin 31 has already been described as an "itching cytokine".
+These studies demonstrate that interleukin-31 can directly induce pruritogenic signals in peripheral nerves.
+Thus, interleukin-31 has also been referred to as the "itch cytokine".

-Interleukin-31 is now a pharmacological target cytokine (IL-31 antagonist) for diseases associated with itching (atopy, prurigo nodularis; cholestasis, uremia).
+Interleukin-31 is now a pharmacological target cytokine (IL-31 antagonists) in diseases associated with pruritus (atopy, prurigo nodularis; cholestasis, uremia).